5 tips for your modern data governance strategy

 The role of a data governance framework in an organization

-Big-picture perspective: Data governance provides a holistic approach to managing, improving, and leveraging data to meet organizational objectives.
+Big-picture perspective: Data governance provides a holistic approach to managing, improving, and leveraging data to meet organizational governance objectives.
 Rather than approaching data use with a siloed approach, data governance allows enterprises to review data needs with a big-picture perspective.

 Why it’s important to have a data governance strategy